Orlando Solar – Everything You Need to Know

 As Florida doesn’t have an RPS, there’s no direct support from the state aimed at getting people into solar.

-As mentioned above Florida electricity runs an average of 11.39¢/kWh, but it could increase dramatically above the average 3.5% per year increases considered normal.
+As mentioned above Florida electricity runs an average of 11.39¢/kWh, but remember that 2% per year increases are normal in Florida.

 Net metering is a system that lets you sell any unused power back to the grid.
 Your electricity monitors your usage and also how much of a surplus you create, and credits you accordingly.